 Average Blood Pressure Calculator

 The Average Blood Pressure Calculator estimates your precise average blood pressure based on multiple systolic and diastolic readings.
 This tool helps adults monitor heart health by smoothing out daily fluctuations for a clearer picture.
-Whether you are tracking treatment effectiveness, managing hypertension, or checking for variability, this tool provides reliable trend analysis based on American Heart Association standards.
+Whether you are tracking treatment effectiveness, managing hypertension, or checking for variability, this tool provides reference trend analysis based on American Heart Association standards.

 How Average Blood Pressure Is Calculated